-Future development of the former Belmont Golf Course site (see Figure 11) will be supported if it re-uses and converts the existing buildings.
-Limited extensions and alterations may be considered if they are appropriate in scale, location, and respects the setting of the site.
+Future development of the former Belmont Golf Course site (see Figure 11) will be supported if proposals secure the future of Belmont House and other heritage assets.
+Existing buildings should, wherever desirable and viable to do so, be reused and converted.
+Enabling development will be considered favourable if appropriate in location and scale and if it respects the setting of the site.

-Opportunities for re-use and conversion of the site's existing buildings for a range of uses, including housing, B1 employment and leisure use will be supported in principle provided the following criteria can be met:
+A range of uses including housing, B1 employment and leisure uses will be supported in principle provided the following criteria can be met:

 - a.
 Proposals should be easily connected to the wider Belmont Rural area both by foot, cycle and road with improved supporting infrastructure; - b.
 All new development must demonstrate good quality design by responding to, and integrating with, local surroundings, landscape context, and the existing built environment; - c.
 Proposals should utilise the site's existing heritage assets and respect the character and setting of these assets; - d.
 As the site is located within close proximity to the Special Area of Conservation (SAC) River Wye, any future proposals for the site should respect this exceptional position and work with statutory bodies to ensure there is no detrimental impacts to the River Wye's vegetation, habitats and other environmental assets; - e.
 Any future proposals must have regard to policies SS4 and HD3 of the adopted Hereford Local Plan detailing policy on the proposed Hereford Relief Road; - f.
-The site lies within a flood zone, and future development must liaise with statutory consultees regarding potential flood risk; and - g.
+Future development must liaise with statutory consultees regarding potential flood risk; and - g.
 Development can only proceed where any likely significant effect on the River Wye SAC can be avoided or mitigated.